DevMata/jsonapi/README.md

 1. run `npm install`
 2. restore database from database.sql file in project folder
-3. Use example.env as guide to connect to db
+3. Use .env.example as guide to connect to db

 ## Running
 ### Dev